Commission & take-home pay

 $4,375.00

-Supplemental Withholding: Commissions are typically taxed at a flat 22% federal rate (plus state taxes) before your actual tax liability is calculated.
-While 35% is withheld, your final tax depends on your total annual income bracket.
-You may receive a refund or owe additional taxes when you file.
+Supplemental withholding: Commissions are often withheld at a flat 22% federal (plus state) before your true liability is known.
+While 35% is modeled here, your final tax depends on total annual income; you may owe more or get a refund at filing.

 2026 Commission Strategy